rish-16/Quinque/README.md

 `Quinque` is a collection of fun, interesting image manipulation experiments created using Python.
 I use `numpy`, `opencv`, `tensorflow`, and more to generate funky remakes of raw images.

+## Experiments

+Here's a list of all the funky experiments in the repo:

+1. **[Pixel Sort](./src/pixel_sort.py)**: What happens when you sort the pixels of an image along different axes?

+> More to be added soon!

+## Contributing

+Have an exciting image manipulation experiment?
+Submit a PR with your code and optionally, any results/plots using placeholder images.

 ## License

 [MIT](https://github.com/rish-16/Quinque/blob/master/LICENSE)